-This pop-up exhibition of material from The Multistory Collection will tour to libraries and community centres across Sandwell, exploring ‘family’ through stories and images of local people.
+This pop-up exhibition of material from The Multistory Collection toured libraries and community centres across Sandwell, exploring ‘family’ through stories and images of local people.

 Ask someone to think of a family and you might be able to predict their reply: a dad, a mom and two children, maybe one boy and one girl.
 Adverts show us these same families eating breakfast at the kitchen table, neat, happy, energetic and loving.
 But think a little longer; how many families do you know that follow this formula?